ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the average per field in a :class:`Fieldset`

     * - :func:`average_ew`
-      - Returns the zonal averages as a list (or list of lists) of numbers.
+      - Computes the zonal averages for each field in a :class:`Fieldset`

     * - :func:`average_ns`
-      - Returns the meridional averages as a list (or list of lists) of numbers.
+      - Computes the meridional averages for each field in a :class:`Fieldset`

     * - :func:`corr_a`
       - Computes the area-weighted correlation for each field in a :class:`Fieldset`

     * - :func:`covar`
-      - Returns the covariance of all two :class:`Fieldset`
+      - Returns the covariance of two :class:`Fieldset` objects

     * - :func:`covar_a`
       - Computes the area-weighted covariance for each field in a :class:`Fieldset`

     * - :func:`frequencies`
-      - Computes frequencies of a field
+      - Computes the frequencies of a :class:`Fieldset`

     * - :func:`integrate`
       - Computes the average weighted by the gridcell area for each field in :class:`Fieldset`